-- contingent consideration (see note 2(e)). - equity securities at fair value through other comprehensive income ("FVOCI") (see note 2(f)).
+- contingent consideration (see note 2(e)). - financial instruments classified as available-for-sale securities (see note 2(f)).

 The preparation of financial statements in conformity with IFRSs requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets, liabilities, income and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.